Counselling Session with Cyclic Intervention

 Zed’s difficulties

-As I spoke with him, I felt so daunted by the challenges he would face in breaking free from his passionate attachment to gambling, finding a new job, gaining independence from his mother, and establishing a social life that would satisfy him.
+As I spoke with him, I felt so daunted by the challenges he would face in breaking free from his passionate attachment to gambling, finding a new job, repairing his relationship with his mother, and establishing a social life that would satisfy him.

 The cyclic intervention

-It occurred to me that one thing he longed for was for others to respect him.
+It occurred to me that he longed for others to respect him.
 I asked him whether respect was important to him, and he nodded.

 I’d intended to keep the session simple.
-However, despite this, I talked him through a vicious cycle that was possibly dominating his life: (1) needing respect, (2) gambling to feel respected, and (3) losing respect through gambling losses.
-As I talked, I pointed to parts of the cobweb diagram that related to what I was saying, and I added the red arrows and text to the diagram.
+However, despite this, I talked him through a vicious cycle that was possibly dominating his life.
+As I spoke, I pointed to the relevant parts of the cobweb diagram.
+I also added arrows and text to the diagram, which are now shown in red.
 I said things like:

-- It seems to me that you’re in a tough spot now and could be longing for respect, like the respect you have for the Carlton football captain and the respect you felt from other players on your team when you played well.
+- It seems to me that you’re in a tough spot now and could be longing for respect, like the respect you have for the Footscray football captain and the respect you felt from other players on your team.
 I added the “need respect” and the arrow between “Other” and “Likes” in the diagram.

 - Then, just like on the football field, you don’t give up.
 You return to the horses, hanging out for your next winning streak and to feel respected once again.